 Helpful tip: If you don’t see this option it may be disabled by your account admin.
 The article on participant screen names describes the steps to activate this feature.

-Log into your Poll Everywhere account, click your username in the upper right corner of your Activities page, then select My settings.
-Select the Poll settings tab and make sure “Do not ask participants to enter screen names...” is selected and click the Save button at the bottom.
+Log into your Poll Everywhere account, click the Profile icon in the bottom left corner of your Activities page, then select Activity settings.
+Make sure “Do not ask participants to enter screen names...” is selected and click the Save button at the bottom.

 Now, when you present your activities, participants screen names will not be displayed and you will be able to gather important response data for your reports.

 Helpful tip: If a participant is registered with the account and logged in, then their name will still appear with their responses in the response history.
 If you wish for participants' identities to be kept hidden, make sure you ask them to log out before responding to your activity.